ampersandtech/MoriSublimePlugin/README.md

 A plugin for making mori development a happy enviroment

 ## Usage
-'ctrl+shift+r' => global appRequire / require
+'ctrl+shift+p' => global appRequire / require

 provides a dropdown of local files, and dependencies defined in package.json.
 MoriSublimePlugin will insert the appRequire / require line at the top of the file with other modules, in alphabetical order.
 Will not move your cursor or view

-'ctrl+shift+i' => insert appRequire / require
+'ctrl+shift+i' => inline appRequire / require

 provides a dropdown of local files and dependencies defined in package.json.
-MoriSublimePlug will insert the appRequire / require line at the cursors position.
-Ends with highlighted submission.
+MoriSublimePlug will insert the appRequire / require line at the cursor position.

 ## Installation
 ### Use [Sublime Package Manager](http://wbond.net/sublime_packages/package_control)